 Exfoliation removes dull, dead skin cells — and there are two main ways to do it: physical exfoliation (tools or scrubs) and chemical exfoliation (acids or enzymes).
 Both can be gentle if you choose the right method.

 This type of gentle exfoliation uses tools or scrubs to manually lift away dead skin.
-The key is being soft with your skin — the right method and frequency matter more than force.
+The focus is light pressure, not aggressive scrubbing.

 Chemical exfoliants use acids or enzymes to dissolve dead cells.
 They include: